3DRaven/pi-hole2vpn/README.md

 Install steps:

-1. On LOCAL mashine
+1. On LOCAL computer
 ```bash
 sudo apt-get install ansible
 ```
 2. Edit `common_vars.yml`.
 It is file with main settings.
 3. Edit `inventory` file to add IP of your remote hosts to install VPN+Pihole, in this file possible to set ssh access params
-4. Execute command on LOCAL mashine (in dir with deploy.yml file)
+4. Execute command on LOCAL computer (in dir with deploy.yml file)
 ```bash
 ansible-playbook --ask-become-pass ./deploy.yml
 ```